-Increase production volumes every year while preserving the environment
+- Increase production volumes every year while preserving the environment

-Close the gap on the growing domestic palm oil demand.
+- Close the gap on the growing domestic palm oil demand.

-Improve the accessibility of remote areas by repairing the roads both within and outside the plantation
+- Improve the accessibility of remote areas by repairing the roads both within and outside the plantation

-Offer employment opportunities in rural areas, thereby limiting rural exodus
+- Offer employment opportunities in rural areas, thereby limiting rural exodus

-Support the development of regional small and medium size enterprises
+- Support the development of regional small and medium size enterprises

-Support regional community development
+- Support regional community development

-Provide modern medical infrastructure and equipment: health centers, a hospital, an outpatient clinic and fully equipped ambulances.
+- Provide modern medical infrastructure and equipment: health centers, a hospital, an outpatient clinic and fully equipped ambulances.

-In line with this social approach, Okomu has created and developed its plantation in harmony with the surrounding communities.
+In line with this approach, Okomu has created and developed its plantations in harmony with the surrounding communities.
 The about 23 – previously very rural- villages have gradually developed, thanks to the corporate social responsibility (CSR) programs, implemented by the company since 2011.
 This resulted in an improvement of the population’s living standards, school infrastructure, public services, etc.

-11% of the plantation’s surface is High Conservation Value (HCV) area and the company has entered into a partnership with the neighboring Okomu National Park to support and assist with its various conservation projects.
+9% of the plantation’s surface is High Conservation Value (HCV) area and the company has entered into a partnership with the neighboring Okomu National Park to support and assist with its various conservation projects.
 Especially, the unification of the neighbouring HCV areas, the park and the plantation’s HCV areas, allows for free roaming of animals in the entire area.